15 Side Effects When You Quit Smoking

 I have been smoke-free for nearly three-months without any supplements.
 My energy level has been quite lacking and metabolism is shifting like crazy.
 I have tried: Cold-turkey has been the most helpful so far.
 I think it was caused by: Triggers since adolescents like social situations (mainly).

 These are normal setbacks in the initial 6 months of smoking cessation.
 As for your metabolism, try going Low Carb/High Fat with your diet.
 Your lack of energy might be a sign of depression brought on by quitting.
 If you are finding low interest in things you normally enjoy then consider speaking to your doctor about ways to combat depression and anxiety.

-I am having problem breathing, I have quit smoking and its been 1.5 month?
+I am having a problem breathing, I have quit smoking and its been 1.5 months?

-I am having problem breathing, I have quit smoking and its been 1.5 month.
+I am having a problem breathing, I have quit smoking and its been 1.5 months.
 I have tried: Nothing.
 I think it was caused by: Nothing

 Is it normal to have a sensitive throat and cough seven months after quitting smoking?